Well, were you able to wait until today to open your gifts? Hmmmm? Good for you!

 Once they are completely cooled, the spools are packaged in a box between layers of bubble wrap, ready to be picked up by my helpers, who take them home to assemble in the bags with a card, and then repack for shipping.
 Their children had loads of fun popping the leftover bubble wrap!

 And then everything is brought back to my house to be shipped.
-My FedEx guy loves to come to my house because I give him soap and lip balm.
-The last four boxes to complete my shipment were finally loaded into his truck.
+My FedEx guy loves to come to my house to pick up boxes as they are finished, because I give him soap and lip balm and sometimes, on baking days, chocolate chip cookies.
+Finally, the last four boxes (of 75) to complete my shipment were loaded into his truck.
 Hooray!

 Once everything is shipped, it's time to celebrate!
 Each year I take my helpers out for a meal and let them know how wonderful I think they are.